-“Untreated, Lyme disease can be dangerous to your unborn child.
-Lyme disease that goes untreated can also cause you to have brain, nerve, spinal cord, and heart problems.
-With early treatment, these complications can be prevented.
-No life-threatening effects on the fetus have been found in cases where the mother receives appropriate antibiotic treatment for her Lyme disease.
+“Untreated Lyme disease during pregnancy may lead to infection of the placenta and possible stillbirth.
+Fortunately, no serious effects on the fetus have been found in cases where the mother receives appropriate antibiotic treatment.
 In general, treatment for pregnant women with Lyme disease is similar to that of non-pregnant adults, although certain antibiotics, such as doxycycline, are not used because they can affect fetal development.
 There are no reports of Lyme disease transmission from breast milk.
 There are no published studies assessing developmental outcomes of children whose mothers acquired Lyme disease during pregnancy.”

 Link to source: Pregnancy and Lyme Disease

 What evidence is there about the transmission of Lyme disease to unborn babies?